csev/py4e/TRANSLATION.md

 My ultimate goal would a series of complete web sites at urls like es.py4e.com, cn.py4e.com, ir.pye4.com with completely translated user experiences that also function as OER repositories for Python materials in those languages.
-Of course you do not need to use my urls, but I do want to promote the translations of this material.
+Of course you do not need to use my urls, but I do want to promote the translations of this material and am happy to point my subdomains at your servers or forward requests at those subdomains to your servers.

 I have set this up so you can fork my github repository and begin the translation work.
 I will be happy to help you get your translated work up and available.
 I